rinndp/rinndp/README.md

 # 💫 About Me:
-🌱 I’m currently studying in a Higher Vocational Training in DAM<br>
+🌱 I’m currently studying a Higher Vocational Training in DAM<br>

 ## 🌐 Socials: